aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

 As the final step of this studio, let's quickly create our vlan aware bundle.
 As our value, let's call it **"BUNDLE”** then enter the configuration.
-Use 60,70 as our vlan range for this example.
+|br| Use 60,70 as our vlan range for this example.

 .. image:: images/cvp_studios_l3ls_evpn/16.1EVPNPT3.png
    :align: center